caoccao/Javet/docs/development/build.rst

 Build Node.js
 =============

-Please follow `Building Node.js <https://github.com/nodejs/node/blob/master/BUILDING.md>`_ to build the Node.js libraries.
+Please follow `Building Node.js <https://github.com/nodejs/node/blob/master/BUILDING.md>`_ to build the static and LTS version of Node.js libraries.
 Please make sure ``without-intl`` is set so that the library size can be reduced.

 Build Javet JNI Library
 =======================